97morningstar/COSC-3380-PointOfSale/README.md

 `nodemon `

-## If you want to work on the server, then main file that we will be working on is in the root folder
+## If you want to work on the server, then main file that we will be working on is in the root folder :hammer:
 index.js

 ## Branching